usmansc/swiftliveview/Sources/SwiftLiveView/Documentation.docc/Configuration.md

 #### Private and public keys

 Both key pairs has to be supplied to the ``LiveViewHandler`` as `String`s.
 You can follow [this](https://kentakodashima.medium.com/generate-pem-keys-with-openssl-on-macos-ecac55791373) article to generate get `PEM` formatted keys.
+Signer is expecting them to be in `rs256` format.

 As general rule of thumb you can use following command to export your public key to `PEM` format.
 Following code was taken from [this](https://serverfault.com/a/706412) post.